Whiplash (album): Production

 Booth said Eno was "very much into immediacy, into seeing what he can disrupt", while Hague was "just the opposite, which made for a fascinating mix".
 At RAK, they rented two rooms to work in: the first room where Hague and the band recorded and editing songs; the now-mobile Cafe Mullet was set up in the other, which allowed Baynton-Power to decompile the tracks and experiment with them, with one-to-two other members.
-Eno appeared once a week in an overseer role, credited in the album booklet as "occasional co-production and frequent interference".
+Eno appeared once a week in an overseer role, and is credited in the album booklet as "occasional co-production and frequent interference".
 Richard Norris served as the main engineer throughout recording, with additional engineering from Steve Williams, Baynton-Power, keyboardist Mark Hunter, Sam Hardaker, and James Brown.
 At the various studios, the band was assisted by Graeme Robinson and Alex Seel at RAK, Jaqui Turner at Real World, and Dave Green at Westside.
 The final recordings were produced by Hague, with co-production from Eno, and Baynton-Power acting as associate producer.
 The songs were mixed at RAK by Hague and Mike Drake, before being mastered by Ian Cooper at Metropolis Mastering.

 Composition

-Musically, the sound of Whiplash has been described as electronic, and folk rock, mixing in elements of Laid and Wah Wah.
-The stylistic change was attributed to Gott's departure, Booth's work with Badalamenti, and the way the band wrote the material.
+Musically, the sound of Whiplash has been described as electronic, and folk rock, with an approach that mixes the styles of Laid and Wah Wah.
+The album also contains elements of trip hop, and several songs are in a drum and bass style, while Booth's breathy vocals have been compared to those of Bono.
+The stylistic change was attributed to Gott's departure, Booth's work with Badalamenti, and the band's new writing methods.
 Glennie theorized it was due to the members' changing music interests, and discovering dance music.
-Booth's breathy vocals recall U2 frontman Bono.
-All of the songs are credited to the band, except for "Tomorrow", which is credited to the band and Eno.
+All of the songs are credited to the band, except for "Tomorrow", which also credits Eno.
 Eno and Hague both contributed keyboards and backing vocals to the recordings, while Andy Duncan provided percussion.
 Davies came up with the string arrangements on "Tomorrow" and "Play Dead"; Audrey Riley acted as the string leader for the former.

-"Tomorrow" channels the up-tempo drumming pattern as heard in "Laid"; the overall guitar riffs and uplifting lyrics were reminiscent of the U2 tracks "Where the Streets Have No Name" and "With or Without You" (1987).
-An earlier version of the song appeared on Wah Wah, while this version featured a string arrangement courtesy of Davies.
-The subsequent track "Lost a Friend" continues in the same vein as "Tomorrow", and details a person falling asleep while watching a television, and as a result, their dreams become part of the entertainment.
-It was partially influenced by violence in the films Seven (1995) and Heat (1995).
+"Tomorrow" channels the up-tempo drumming pattern as heard in "Laid", and its overall guitar riffs and uplifting lyrics drew comparison to the U2 songs "Where the Streets Have No Name" and "With or Without You" (1987).
+An earlier version of the song appeared on Wah Wah, whereas this version featured a string arrangement courtesy of Davies.
+The subsequent track "Lost a Friend" continues in the same style as "Tomorrow", and details a person falling asleep while watching a television, whose their dreams become part of the entertainment.
+It was partially influenced by violence in the 1995 films Seven and Heat.
 The country-like "Waltzing Along" is a darker song in the vein of Laid track "Knuckle Too Far", and utilizes a three-beat waltz in the timing of 4/4.